mariusgessler/bored_in_the_house/README.md

 # boredinthehouse_bot

-A Telegram Bot, which send users a bunch of of activities and gives them the opportunity to add their own to a Firebase Realtime Datatabse.
+A Telegram Bot, which send users a bunch of of activities and gives them the opportunity to add their own to a Firebase Realtime Datatabse with the `/add` command.

 Check it out [here](https://t.me/boredinthehouse_bot).